 Him/her/they vs it

-Once we realise we are all one, including the animal and us (since we are animals), we might as well stop turning animals to objects and start calling them by their name or their gender.
+Once we realise we are all one, including the animals and us (since we are animals), we might as well stop turning animals to objects and start calling them by their name or their species.
 I sense there will be a whole lot more discomfort trying to kill/eat an animal with a name…

 Affirmation vs confirmation